Frequently Asked Questions

 The first and most important thing to do is to make sure you do not push through the fatigue.
 Pacing is the key to getting better: in the early stages of recovery do not do more than 50% of what you feel able to do (ie if you feel you can manage a half-hour walk, then only do 15 minutes).
 It is important to break any task into small, bite-size chunks, say of 10-15 minutes each and stop for a rest at the end of each chunk.As you start to get better you will find that the rests get shorter and the time spent being active will get longer.

 Second is nutrition, it is important to eat healthily (lots of fruit and vegetables, good quality protein, and complex carbohydrates such as brown rice, wholemeal pasta, etc).
-There are a number of supplements available which will help, but we would recommend taking advice from a nutritionist (such as Anna Pugh at Bedford Integrative Health Centre), to ensure that you get the right foods and supplements.
+There are a number of supplements available which will help, but we would recommend taking advice from a nutritionist (such as Helen Olphin or Anna Pugh, both of whom work at Bedford Integrative Health Centre), to ensure that you get the right foods and supplements.

 It is also important to limit your caffeine intake – some patients may be drinking 5 or more cups of coffee a day, which gives them a temporary spurt of energy, but unfortunately is damaging to the adrenal glands and may cause heart palpitations.

-Sleep hygiene is essential for a good night’s sleep: make sure you leave an hour between turning off the TV or computer and turning out your light.
+Sleep hygiene is essential for a good night’s sleep: make sure you leave at least an hour between turning off screens including mobile, tablet or computer and turning out your light.
 Take a hot bath (with lavender oil if you like), drink some chamomile tea, read a book or listen to calming music to help you relax.
 Having a regular routine helps the brain know that it’s time to sleep.

 A gentle massage may help you relax – but avoid anything too deep as this may stir up your symptoms.